-20. PROPOSALS AND RECOMMENDATIONS
+16. PROPOSALS AND RECOMMENDATIONS

-- 21. It is proposed to extend the existing dwelling by around 200 square metres and separate the use of the building into 8 flats.
-The drive will be widened near to the access with Hackness Road to allow vehicles to pass and an extension to the drive will be constructed to access the rear of the building more easily. - 22.
-It will be necessary to provide some additional soil pipes in and around the building to facilitate the new bathrooms etc. To enable future maintenance, all soil pipes should connect directly to an inspection chamber or mini-chamber.
-New foul drains from around the building should then connect to the existing main drain serving the house. - 23.
-A separate foul and surface water drainage system should be provided and only foul water should discharge to the public sewer in Hackness Road.
-To ensure this, all existing blind rainwater connections should be investigated and removed as necessary.
-All new and existing rainwater downpipes should then discharge into new trapped gullies. - 24.
+- 17. It is proposed to convert the existing house (Ryefield House) into three dwellings and construct a detached house to the side of it, approximately 15 metres to the east.
+It is also proposed to construct a semi-detached pair of houses close to the site entrance on the north of the site; the two new blocks will cover areas of approximately 212 and 147 square metres respectively.
+It will also be necessary to widen the drive near to the access with Hackness Road to allow vehicles to pass, and extend the drive to accommodate the new dwellings. - 18.
+A separate foul and surface water drainage system should be provided and only foul water should discharge to the public sewer in Hackness Road. - 19.
+For the conversion of Ryefield House, it will be necessary to provide some additional soil pipes in and around the building to facilitate the new bathrooms etc. To enable future maintenance, all soil pipes should connect directly to an inspection chamber or minichamber.
+New foul drains from around the building should then connect to the existing main drain serving the house. - 20.
+All existing blind rainwater connections should be investigated and removed as necessary: discharging via trapped gullies and accessible via inspection chambers for future maintenance.
+Similarly, all new rainwater downpipes should discharge into trapped gullies. - 21.
 It is likely that the existing surface water drains and soakaway(s) would not satisfy current drainage requirements and moreover there condition would be difficult to establish.
-As such a new surface water sewerage system should be provided. - 25.
+As such new surface water sewerage systems should be provided to serve the existing building and new houses. - 22.
 Requirement H3 of the Building Regulations 2000 specifies a hierarchy for the disposal of surface water.
 In brief, this states that consideration should first be given to soakaways, infiltration systems and other Sustainable Drainage Systems (SUDS).
-This would be preferable to draining directly into 'Sea Cut'. - 26.
-Should surface water be drained to a suitable soakaway positioned towards the south of the site, it is likely that water will eventually drain into 'Sea Cut' but at such a rate that will not cause flooding problems for properties downstream. - 27.
-Rainwater from the existing and proposed drive should be allowed to drain into the adjacent garden and to facilitate this, infiltration trenches should be constructed along the lowest edge.
+This would be preferable to draining directly into 'Sea Cut'. - 23.
+Should surface water be drained to a suitable soakaway positioned towards the south of the site, it is likely that water will eventually drain into 'Sea Cut' but at such a rate that will not cause flooding problems for properties downstream. - 24.
+Rainwater from the existing and proposed drives should be allowed to drain into the adjacent garden and to facilitate this, infiltration trenches should be constructed along the lowest edge.